manolino/vilfredo-setup/INSTALL.rst

     service php5-fpm restart
     service nginx restart

-If you want to generate a SSL certificate for a different domain, refer to the "ssl-howto.txt" file.
+If you want to generate a SSL certificate for a different domain, refer to the ``ssl-howto.txt`` file.

 Moreover, you may edit the client configuration file named

     /etc/vilfredo/settings.js

-replacing VILFREDO_URL with your website URL and setting PROTOCOL to "http://" or "https://"
+replacing ``VILFREDO_URL`` with your website URL and setting ``PROTOCOL`` to "http://" or "https://"

-You should also edit the "/home/vilfredo/vilfredo-client/static/templates/analytics.template.html" file and replace "UA-XXXXXXXX-X" with your Google Analytics ID.
+You should also edit the ``/home/vilfredo/vilfredo-client/static/templates/analytics.template.html`` file and replace ``UA-XXXXXXXX-X`` with your Google Analytics ID.
-Please note this file could cause JavaScript errors in some Vilfredo versions - in this case, just rename it to "/home/vilfredo/vilfredo-client/static/templates/analytics.template.html.old" to prevent the webserver from serving it.
+Please note this file could cause JavaScript errors in some Vilfredo versions - in this case, just rename it to ``/home/vilfredo/vilfredo-client/static/templates/analytics.template.html.old`` to prevent the webserver from serving it.

 Now you should be able to access the Vilfredo installation by entering the server IP address into your browser location bar.
-There could be other issues to be solved - you might have a look at the "/var/log/vilfredo/vilfredo-vr.log" for more information.
+There could be other issues to be solved - you might have a look at the ``/var/log/vilfredo/vilfredo-vr.log`` for more information.

 Mail server installation instructions
 =====================================